Is my concern a Complaint or a Customer Request?

 A Council officer may contact you to discuss your concerns or to ask for further information.

-If you are dissatisfied with the decision (or any part of it), you can apply for internal review , which will be undertaken by an officer more senior to the original decision maker.
-The internal reviewer is required to remake the decision with fresh eyes.
+If you are dissatisfied with any part of the decision, you can apply for internal review.
+This review will be undertaken by an officer more senior to the original decision maker and the reviewing officer is required to review the decision with fresh eyes.

 How long it will take